top of page

 Construction is built on momentum.
 When momentum stalls, the financial impact compounds quickly.

 Studies estimate that a bad hire can cost between 30% - 50% of that employee’s annual pay.
-In skilled construction or hard to fill roles, that number can be significantly higher.
-However, most contractors do not need a study to tell them this.
-They have experienced it firsthand.
+In skilled construction or hard-to-fill roles, that number can be significantly higher.
+However, most contractors don’t need a study to tell them this.
+They’ve experienced it firsthand.

 A Simple Exercise

-Think about your most recent hire that did not work out.
+Think about your most recent hire that didn’t work out.

 Add it up: